Portugal Golden Visa Private Equity Funds Compared (2026)

 Methodology & Data Sources

-The fund data in this comparison is sourced from the Movingto Funds database, which tracks all CMVM-registered Golden Visa–eligible investment funds.
-Each fund profile is compiled from official prospectuses, KIID documents, and CMVM regulatory filings.
-Fee structures, lock-up periods, and return targets are verified against primary sources and updated as new information becomes available.
-Data was last reviewed on 23 March 2026.
-This comparison is for informational purposes only and does not constitute investment advice — consult a licensed advisor before making any investment decision.
+The fund data in this comparison is sourced from the Movingto Funds database, which tracks Portuguese funds that may be relevant to the Golden Visa fund route.
+Each fund profile is compiled from official prospectuses, KIID documents, CMVM regulatory filings, manager attestations, and verification material where available.
+Fee structures, lock-up periods, and return targets are updated as new information becomes available.
+Legal eligibility is checked against the AIMA/ARI fund-route criteria, but the final application position should be confirmed by Portuguese counsel before subscription.
+Data was last reviewed in June 2026.
+This comparison is for informational purposes only and does not constitute investment advice.

 Speak With a Golden Visa Lawyer